fellanH/developer-starter/README.md

-# Salty Developer Project
+# Salty Test

-Main codebase for the Salty Developer Project.
+test for the Salty Developer Project.

 ## Reference